iamontheinet/dash-at-summit-2022/SnowparkForPythonAndStreamlit/README.md

 * `CREATE OR REPLACE STAGE dash_udfs`
   * NOTE: If you use a different name, update code in the [Jupyter notebook](https://github.com/iamontheinet/dash-at-summit-2022/blob/main/SnowparkForPythonAndStreamlit/Snowpark_For_Python.ipynb)

-### Step 5 -- Create table BUDGET_ALLOCATIONS_AND_ROI that holds the last six months of budget allocations and ROI.
+### Step 5 -- Create table BUDGET_ALLOCATIONS_AND_ROI that holds the last six months of budget allocations and ROI

 ```sql
 CREATE or REPLACE TABLE BUDGET_ALLOCATIONS_AND_ROI (